Forms and Guides, Policies and Procedures

 The University of Reading Financial Regulations, which have been approved by the Council, set out the responsibility for financial matters within the University and, in broad terms, the financial policies and procedures to be followed within the University.

-- Expenses Policy - Travel and other Expenses, Benefits, Hospitality and Gifts
+- Expenses Policy - Expenses, Benefits, Hospitality and Gifts

 - Treasury policy